ThisIsDemetrio/toDoApp-fastAPI/README.md

 uvicorn main:app --reload
 ```

-It will be exposed in `http://localhost:8000`
+It will be exposed at `http://localhost:8000``

 # How to test

-Every test should be included inside the `tests` folder.
+Every test should be included in the `tests`` folder.
 We use `Pytest` to run tests.
 Simply launch
 ```
 pytest
 ```